hlibmurphy/Online-Bookstore/README.md

 - [Acknowledgements](#acknowledgements)

 ## About
 The Online Bookstore project is a web application that allows users to browse, search, and purchase books.
-It includes features like user authentication, book reviews, and an admin panel to manage inventory and orders.
+It includes features like user authentication, and an admin panel to comfortably manage inventory and orders.

 ## Getting Started
 These instructions will help you set up the project on your local machine for development and testing purposes.